This is a list of every part you need to build the backpack.

 Part #1 - The Liveu solo

 The LiveU Solo is the brains of the backpack.
-It takes HDMI audio/video from your Camera, power from your battery, and data from your 4 modems to produce stream you'll be pushing to Twitch.
+It takes HDMI audio/video from your Camera, power from your battery, and data from up to 4 modems to produce stream you'll be pushing to the internet.
 Make sure to get LRT too, that is the tech that allows for the bonding between modems to happen.

-The Sony AS300 is the camera of choice for the backpack.
-The stabilization is just good enough to not require a full gimbal, the audio is really decent for an action camera with good pickup for anyone you would be talking to 3rd or 1st person, and the wide angle will capture almost everything within your view.
+The Sony AS300/X3000 is the camera of choice for the backpack.
+The stabilization is just good enough to not require a full gimbal, the audio is amazing for an action camera with good pickup for anyone you would be talking to 3rd or 1st person, and the wide angle will capture almost everything within your view.

 Part #3 - LTE Modems

-UnlimitedIRL my provider of choice for sims/modems in the US for their actually unthrottled contracts.
+UnlimitedIRL is my provider of choice for sims/modems in the US for their ACTUAL unthrottled contracts with the major carriers in the United States and their global roaming partners.

 Use the code: GUNRUN at check out for 10% off your first month